 Visit Binghamton and take in the mosaics and outdoor sculptures scattered around the city.
 One artist created mosaics that can be found in various locations around town.
 There are also public sculptures that hold a great amount of meaning to the Binghamton community.
 They serve as a reminder of past glories, current realities and future promise.

-Walk, paddleboard, kayak or canoe around the Schoharie Crossing State Historic Site.
+Walk, paddleboard, kayak or canoe around the Schoharie Crossing State Historic Site in Fort Hunter.
 Not only are you discovering the historic site, but you are also traveling down and around the Erie Canal.
 Schoharie Crossing was the location of the 18 century Fort Hunter and the Lower Castle Mohawk Village.
 The crossing also offers an educational experience for all history seekers.

 Herkimer is the home of some awesome historical sites.
 Experience Fort Herkimer Church where colonial militias and numerous troops were housed during the American Revolution War or explore the quaint historic town of Little Falls that lays on both sides of the Mohawk River.
 Go to the most northern edge of Herkimer and experience the wilderness while on the Adirondack Scenic Railbikes.